 - Medicare hospice respite uses an inpatient hospice unit, contracted hospital, or contracted SNF for up to 5 consecutive days.

-- Self-pay: many NY nursing facilities accept short-term respite stays at private rates (~$500–$800/day).
+- Self-pay: many NY nursing facilities accept short-term respite stays at private rates that vary by facility.

 For full institutional Medicaid eligibility see our NY Long-Term Care Nursing Home Medicaid complete guide.